 For many people, plugging in their earphones to listen to music allows them to block out surrounding distractions.
 Try apps such as 8tracks that boast variety of genres and create a playlist that can go on for your entire working day.
 You can select the subtle and soothing genres of ambient, study or chill for work.
 It even lets you mix up multiple genres to create mash ups and eclectic fusions.
 For me, the playlist Drown the noise, works wonders.
 Have a listen and you might find it helpful too.

 6) Take a Cardio Break

 It’s a fact that physical activity aids in easing productivity and mental work.
-A quick jog, run or salsa dance break can clear your mind, that can become over stressed by sitting in front of the screen for long hours.
+A quick jog, run or salsa dance break can clear your mind, which can become over stressed by sitting in front of the screen for long hours.
 It will also add excitement to your work and bring forth fresh ideas/solutions to problems that have had you stuck.

 7) Connect with Other Digital Nomads